GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence.
+> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts